mbsa-tud/tsad_platform/README.md

 ### Evaluate results

+You can:
-* `(1)`:  See plots and metrics to evaluate the detection performance of a single model.
+* See plots and metrics to evaluate the detection performance of a single model.
-* `(2) and (3)`: See tables of average scores and scores for the currently selected file for all models.
+* See tables of average scores and scores for the currently selected file for all models.
-* `(4)`: See a plot of computation times and select the displayed metrics.
+* See a plot of computation times and select the displayed metrics.
 * Right-click a model and select `Show Detection` to display plots for that model.
 * Select another threshold.
 This updates the applied threshold **only for the currently displayed model** in the plots.
-To apply the new threshold to all models, press `Run Detection` again.
+To apply the new threshold to all models, press `Run Detection` again (and configure it to be done for all models/files).

 ### Auto run

 * This trains and tests all configured models on the selected dataset.
-* The results are stored in a new folder called `Auto_Run_Results` within the currently open MATLAB folder.

 To start the `Auto Run`, proceed as follows:

-1. Select a dataset and configure the dataset preparation
+1. Select a dataset and configure the dataset preparation/preprocessing.
-2. Select/load models
+2. Select/load models.
-3. Press `Auto Run All`
+3. Press `Auto Run All`.
+4. Select a folder to store the results (stored in `CSV` files).

 ### Dynamic switch: A model selection mechanism

+The dynamic switch is a model selection mechanism.
+It learns to select the optimal model for anomaly detection according to the current statistical time series features.
+It currently only works on separate files and cannot switch the applied model within a single time series.

 #### Requirements